 20 foods which are helpful in lowering Blood Pressure naturally includes

-The oily fatty acid and the antioxidants (oryzanol, sesamol, sesamolin and sesamin) present in these oils is considered to be the main component while controlling the BP.
-In addition to this sesame and rice bran oils has the ability to control the cholesterol level also.
-It has been observed by the researchers that people using it for cooking their meal have controlled BP, maintained lipid profile and cholesterol level.
+The oily fatty acid and the antioxidants (oryzanol, sesamol, sesamolin and sesamin) present in these oils is considered the main component while controlling the BP.
+In addition to this, sesame and rice bran oils can also control the cholesterol level.
+It has been observed by the researchers that people using it for cooking their meal have controlled BP, maintained lipid profile and cholesterol levels.

-Beans are easily available, inexpensive and can easily be added to our daily food products and their consumption will protect us from high blood pressure and will keep our BP significantly low.
+Beans are easily available, inexpensive and can easily be added to our daily food products, and their consumption will protect us from high blood pressure and will keep our BP significantly low.